eclipse-edc/Connector/extensions/common/auth/auth-basic/README.md

 edc.api.auth.basic.userb: api-basic-auth-userb
 ```

-To use this module e.g. together with the DataManagement API and Azure Vault just have to include the following into
+To use this module e.g. together with the Management API and Azure Vault just have to include the following into
 your `build.gradle.kts`:

 ```kotlin